 - New vs established homes in your area

 Depending on what your goals are, your questions that need answering may be different.
-Listing what exact questions you need answered is a great way to see what you need in one place.
+Listing what exact questions you need to be answered is a great way to see what you need in one place.

 Doing direct comparisons between the properties you have listed to your competitors will allow you to determine what you should be spending on and what you should be charging.
-If your competitors are offering higher rent for properties that have had a fresh coat of paint or newer appliances, it may be a good idea for your to do minor improvements to your properties so you can have comparable rental income.
+If your competitors are offering higher rent for properties that have had a fresh coat of paint or newer appliances, it may be a good idea for you to do minor improvements to your properties so you can have comparable rental income.

-Taking a look at how your competitors are looking in the market place is important to ensure you know how they are presenting themselves and their properties.
+Taking a look at how your competitors are looking in the marketplace is important to ensure you know how they are presenting themselves and their properties.
 Some things to look at: